A Guide to Cannabis and CBD for Treating Depression

 Treating Depression with CBD

 The most common medication used for the treatment of depression is serotonin reuptake inhibitors (SSRIs).
 SSRIs interact directly with the brain’s serotonin system.
-These medications can be quite effective for treating depression as well as anxiety but are not without their problems and side effects, as with most medications.
+These medications can be quite effective for treating depression, as well as anxiety, but are not without their problems.
+SSRIs have a number of side effects and in most cases have a long onset – two to three weeks or so.

 CBD is also effective in managing other symptoms related to depression, like stimulating appetite and helping to fall and stay asleep.
 And as mentioned previously good eating and sleeping happens can help to lessen the symptoms associated with depression.